Skip to content

 2. Product Category is ‘Electronics’

-• The result will include records where either condition 1 or condition 2 is satisfied; that is, customers aged 18 or older or any purchase related to electronics.
+• The result will include records where either condition 1 or condition 2 is satisfied. that is, customers aged 18 or older or any purchase related to electronics.
 These logical operators provide users with flexibility in defining complex filtering conditions to tailor their analysis precisely to their needs.

 By utilizing different condition types, users can effectively control and manipulate data flow within the pipeline to meet their specific analysis requirements.